Last Updated: September 6th, 2023 by Kristen Douglas

+Honestly, I am not sure why you would want to drive to the game.
+Stay close by, take the subway or get an uber.
 Some locals swear there is free parking in the South Bronx.
 This myth is not for the faint of heart.

-People drive like a lawless herd, which I found intimidating, but generally speaking you need to be able to parallel park exceptionally well to even attempt a search for free street parking in the Bronx.
+People drive like a lawless herd, which I found intimidating, but generally speaking, you need to be able to parallel park exceptionally well to even attempt a search for free street parking in the Bronx.
 That said, here is a little forum thread about people sharing their tips for free parking in the Bronx and a similar thread on Reddit for you to check out.

 The Streets around Yankee Stadium

 There are no official parking lots attached to Yankee Stadium.
 You are on your own in the Bronx.

 The most stress-free choice for affordable parking at the Yankee game is using SpotHero.
 This lets you find a spot ahead of time and reserve it, so you know exactly where you are going before you ever leave your house.
 Here is a list of upcoming games, just click the date you need to find the cheapest spots:

 Save Money on Food Want to save money?
 Step one: do not enter the attached Hard Rock Cafe NYY Steakhouse restaurants.
 Don’t even go in.